Initiatives

 Program Solutions

 It’s clear that additional resources and support are needed to better support students’ mental health and academic performance.
 Our evidenced-based programs uniquely inspire interpersonal connection and belonging through creative expression in higher education institutions.
-Colors & Connection is our premier program now available to college campuses throughout the US.
+Our Campus UnLonely workshops are now available to college campuses throughout the U.S.

 Learn to express